 Braces & Oral Surgery

-When considering or having braces/orthodontics it is important to make sure that your gums are healthy.
-We recommend that you have regular cleanings every 3-4 months especially because of the added difficulty to proper brushing and flossing.
+When considering braces or undergoing orthodontic treatment, it is important to make sure that your gums are healthy.
+We recommend that you have regular cleanings every 3-4 months especially because of the added difficulty maintaining your oral health by properly brushing and flossing.

-When getting and orthodontic evaluation, your orthodontist may find:
+When getting an orthodontic evaluation, your orthodontist may find:

-- That your gums are to thin or the roots of your teeth are exposed for which you may need a gum graft prior or during braces.
+- That your gums are too thin or the roots of your teeth are exposed for which you may need a gum graft prior or during braces.

 - Canine teeth and other teeth are commonly impacted which means they will not be coming out through your gums by themselves for which a tooth exposure might be necessary.